There is nothing like a few warm days in this cold month and the arrival of some seed catalogs to get me thinking about the garden.

 Basil.
 Many herbs are easy to grow, but basil is a good choice because it’s a nice complement to tomatoes.
 Basil is easy to grow from seeds or from transplants.

 Jersey tomatoes.
 It's required.
 There’s just no substitute for a perfectly ripe homegrown tomato.
 I still have to take those pale things that you get in a salad (even in NJ!) that they call tomatoes.
 Seeds are great but you need patience and some technique.
 It's hard to go wrong when you start with strong plants.
 Do seeds when you want some heirloom or a variety not available in the garden center.
 Maybe you can support an old Jersey heirloom - the Rutgers tomato.
+Cherry tomatoes come in several sizes, are easy to grow and produce lots of fruit for those salads.
 Even the fried green tomatoes are good come fall when it's too late to ripen.
 Don't even bring up that ripening in a brown bag method...

 Let's end with potatoes.
 You might be surprised that they are an easy-to-grow staple that stores well when kept cool.
 There are simple and low-maintenance approaches like planting potatoes in straw rather than soil.
 I planted one year in a large black garbage bag of composted soil and gut great, easy to harvest potatoes.
 I've seen people use an old garbage can with the bottom cut out.
 "Seeds" for potatoes are actually whole or cut sections of potatoes.
 Don't use ones from the grocery store because they have been treated.You can buy them from catalogs or at good garden centers in early spring.